 How do we let go of things that aren’t bringing us joy anymore?
-How do we transition from a business we’ve USED to love, but now we hate.
+How do we transition from a business we USED to love, but now we hate.

 It’s not easy.
 Killing your old identity to start a new one isn’t a ‘snap your finger’ event and poof, everything is all good.
 Like death, there are stages you will go through until you’re out.

-How long that lasts?
+How long does that last?
 Well, that’s up to our ability to know one important question: If this other business isn’t for me, then what is?!?!